project-chip/connectedhomeip/silabs_examples/lighting-lite-app/efr32/README.md

-The lighting lite example is intended to serve both as a means to explore the workings of CHIP as well as a minimalistic template for creating real products featuring the lowest memory requirements possible based on the Silicon Labs platform.
+The lighting lite example is intended to serve both as a means to explore the workings of Matter as well as a minimal template for creating real products featuring the lowest memory requirements possible based on the Silicon Labs platform.

 <a name="building"></a>